Hands on: Samsung Galaxy S21 review

 Samsung Galaxy S21 release date and price

 The Samsung Galaxy S21 release date is Friday, January 29, 2021, for most around the world including those in the US, UK and Australia.
-The phone was officially unveiled on January 14, and that’s when pre-orders open for those in those territories as well.
+The phone was officially unveiled on January 14, and pre-orders are now live in those territories as well.

 The Samsung S21 price is remarkably lower than the S20 was at launch, and the company has cut a few specs down including the display and microSD support to be able to make this possible.